Take 10 with... Claire Postlethwaite

 2. Now describe it in everyday terms!

 Much of my research involves understanding the behaviour of solutions to differential equations: these are equations that describe how some quantity changes in time.
-I’m currently particularly interested in objects called heteroclinic networks, which are special types of solutions which when observed show intermittent behavior - that is, you see one type of thing for a relatively long time, and then observe a very rapid switch to a different type of behavior.
+I’m currently particularly interested in objects called heteroclinic networks, which are special types of solutions which when observed show intermittent behaviour - that is, you see one type of thing for a relatively long time, and then observe a very rapid switch to a different type of behaviour.
 I’m particularly interested in applications to a wide range of scientific fields: these sorts of networks arise naturally in mathematical models of populations, fluid dynamics, and cognitive systems, to name just a few.

 3. Describe some of your day-to-day research activities